Ascentrade/.github/profile/README.md

-# Introducing Ascentrade.app 🚀📈
+# Introducing Ascentrade 🚀📈

-Welcome to Ascentrade.app, the open-source financial market data platform built for traders, investors, and developers! 🌍💡 Our platform provides a powerful and flexible solution for storing and managing financial data like dividends, earnings, stock prices, and technical indicators.
+Welcome to Ascentrade, the open-source financial market data platform built for traders, investors, and developers! 🌍💡 Our platform provides a powerful and flexible solution for storing and managing financial data like dividends, earnings, stock prices, and technical indicators.

-With Ascentrade.app, you can:
+With Ascentrade, you can:

 ✅ Store & manage historical financial data efficiently 📊